jvde-github/AIS-catcher-docs/docs/usage/cli.md

 ### Where to go from here?

-For more details on all available settings, [visit](../configuration/overview.md) our detailed coniguration pages.
+For more details on all available settings, [visit](../configuration/overview.md) our detailed configuration pages.

 ## Detailed settings